Wren Sinclair: WWE

-Singles competition (2023)
+NXT debut (2024)

 On December 21, 2023, it was reported that Dombkowski had signed with WWE.
-She made her debut on the January 16, 2024 episode of NXT as a face under the ring name Wren Sinclair, where she replaced an injured Cora Jade in an NXT Women's Championship #1 Contender's battle royal, eliminating Lash Legend but was eliminated by Kiana James.
+She was assigned to NXT and made her debut on the January 16, 2024, episode of NXT as a face under the ring name Wren Sinclair, where she replaced an injured Cora Jade in an NXT Women's Championship #1 Contender's battle royal, eliminating Lash Legend but was eliminated by Kiana James.
 The following week, Sinclair had her first televised singles match losing to Lash Legend and was attacked after by Legend and Jakara Jackson until Fallon Henley ran out and saved Sinclair.
 On the February 6 episode of NXT, Sinclair teamed with Henley in a losing effort to Legend and Jackson.
 After Sinclair got into a heated confrontation with Roxanne Perez backstage on the February 13 episode of NXT, she fought Perez the following week but was defeated.
 At NXT Stand & Deliver on April 6, NXT general manager Ava announced the newly created NXT Women's North American Championship, and Sinclair went through as one of the top 12 participants from the preliminary combine to compete for a spot in the six-woman ladder match to crown the inaugural champion at NXT Battleground.
 On the May 28 episode of NXT, Sinclair fought eventual inaugural champion Kelani Jordan for a spot in the ladder match but was defeated.